alexandrosDimos/Tracking-and-Recognition-of-Fingerspelling-from-Videos/README.md

 - Decoding the output of the NN architetcure.
 For that we utilized:
   - Greedy Decoder
   - Beam search decoder.
 The beam search algorithm we used and experimented on can be found here https://github.com/githubharald/CTCDecoder.
+- Evaluating the results.
+For that purpose we used levenshtein distance to measure the difference between the real and the predicted words.
+The algorithm we used can also be found here https://www.assemblyai.com/blog/end-to-end-speech-recognition-pytorch/.

 ## Thesis paper
 Anyone looking for a more detailed and deeper understanding of the project can take a look: